jeqcho/myharvard_qguide_scraper/README.md

-# Harvard Gems
+# myHarvard and QGuide scraper

+This scraper compiles Harvard courses and QReport feedback into a nice CSV.
+Archived results at [archive](./archive).

+The scraper is customized for the Harvard Gem [website](https://jeqcho.github.io/harvard-gems), but you can also use the CSV for anything you like.

-![Screenshot of the Harvard Gem website](readme-images/readme-screenshot.png) Web scrapper, data analysis and [website](https://jeqcho.github.io/harvard-gems) for the best classes at Harvard.
+![Screenshot of the Harvard Gem website](readme-images/readme-screenshot.png)

 If you found it useful, you can